Sunday, November 15, 2015

 Eddie took another measured breath and let it out.

 "One more time now," he said, pausing as he listened to the upset young man do as he'd been told.
 "Better now?"
 He asked, still in that same gentle voice.

-"Yes sir."
-Eddie said, faintly.
+"Yes, sir," Eddie said, faintly.

 "May I know who I am speaking with?"